DOMOnic9000/Dominic-Repository-Profile/readme.md

 Dominic Paquin
 ## Week 4
 I am set on using the Lost Crypt mod pack.
 Alongside this, I have also discovered a couple character, monster, and sounds asset packs that I could also use to make my game more complex and interesting.

+# Game395 31608
+Dominic Paquin
+## Week 5
+Class inheritance allows users to both reuse code and make different interfaces with the same behaviors.
+As an example, in class the professor demonstrated class inheritance by both editing code regarding public classes from certain objects and adding rewritten scripts to those objects.